madhug-nadig/articles/_posts/2017-03-04-implementing-k-means-clustering-from-scratch-in-python.md

 2. Find Initial Centroids: Choose _k_ centroids in random.
 3. Distance Calculation: Finding the distance between each of the datapoints with each of the centroids.
 This distance metric is used to find the which cluster the points belong to.
 4. Re-calculating the centroids: Find the new values for centroid.
-5. Stop the iteration: Stop the algorithm when the difference between the old and the new centroids in negligible.
+5. Stop the iteration: Stop the algorithm when the difference between the old and the new centroids is negligible.

 ### Setting up the class: